 Turkey Pot Pie with Puff Pastry crust is a comforting and satisfying meal.
 It's easy to make all in one pan, with a simple puff pastry crust, and baked to golden perfection.
 This is a meal the whole family is going to enjoy again and again.

 This recipe is a great family meal full of protein and veggies, and then topped with a delicious and buttery pastry crust.
 It's a great way to use up any leftover turkey or chicken you have in the fridge.
 I love repurposing leftovers and this recipe is a great way to get it done.
-Plus, it is freezer friendly.
-You can make two and freeze the second for an effortless and easy weeknight meal.
-The family is going to give you some extra love after you feed them this comforting dish!
+Along with Turkey Noodle Soup, Easy Turkey Tetrazzini and Leftover Turkey Pot Pie.

 - Olive Oil